evelinawahlstrom/TheTraveller-server/README.md

 - **[Features working](#features-working)**

 ## Technologies used:
-- Express, Sequelize, bcrypt, cors, pg
+- Node js, Express, Sequelize, bcrypt, cors, pg

 ## How to install